TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/builtdist.rst

-would, when run on a Unix system, create :file:`Distutils-1.0.{plat}.zip`\ ---again, this archive would be unpacked from the root directory to install the Distutils.
+would, when run on a Unix system, create :file:`Distutils-1.0.{plat}.zip`\ ---again, this archive would be unpacked kutoka the root directory to install the Distutils.

 The available formats for built distributions are: